laravel/wayfinder/README.md

 show(1); // { url: "/posts/1", method: "get" }
 ```
+> [!NOTE]
+> The @ alias can be used for convenience.
+It's available by default when using [Laravel Vite Plugin](https://github.com/laravel/vite-plugin).
+To let Typescript also understand this alias, make sure it's configured in your tsconfig.json in the paths section under compilerOptions: `"paths": {"@/*": ["./resources/js/*"]}`.

 If you just need the URL, or would like to choose a method from the HTTP methods defined on the server, you can invoke additional methods on the Wayfinder generated function: